An arithmetic Yau-Zaslow formula: Introduction

 \section{Introduction}

-Let $X$ be a $K3$ surface over a field $k$ which admits a complete $g$-dimensional linear system $\mathcal{C}$ consisting of curves of genus $g$.
-If $g\geq 2$, also assume that $X$ is of Picard rank $1$ and the curves in $\mathcal{C}$ belong to a primitive divisor class.
-It's well known that $\mathcal{C}$ contains a finite number $n_g$ of rational curves.
-The starting point for this paper is the Yau--Zaslow formula from \cite{Be} and \cite{YZ}. \begin{thm}[Complex Yau--Zaslow formula, \cite{Be}, \cite{YZ}] Let $k=\mathbb{C}$.
-Then $n_g$ only depends on $\mathcal{C}$ up to its dimension, and $n_g$ fits into the power series in $\mathbb{Z}[[t]]$
+Let $X$ be a $K3$ surface over a field $k$ which admits a complete linear system $\mathcal{C}$ consisting of curves of genus $g$.
+Assume that the curves in $\mathcal{C}$ are geometrically integral and belong to a primitive divisor class.
+It is well known that $\mathcal{C}$ contains a finite number $n_g$ of rational curves.
+The starting point for this paper is the Yau--Zaslow formula from \cite{Be} and \cite{YZ}. \begin{thm}[(Complex Yau--Zaslow formula, \cite{Be}, \cite{YZ})] Let $k=\mathbb{C}$.
+Then $n_g$ depends only on $g$, not on the choice of $K3$ surface $X$ or the choice of linear system of genus $g$ curves $\mathcal{C}$.
+Moreover there is a generating series for $n_g$ in $\mathbb{Z}[[t]]$